U.S. Route 46: Warren County

-US 46 begins at a complex interchange with I-80 and Route 94 near the Portland–Columbia Toll Bridge leading to Pennsylvania Route 611 in the community of Columbia in Knowlton Township, Warren County.
+US 46 begins at a complex interchange with I-80 and Route 94 near the Portland–Columbia Toll Bridge leading to PA 611 in the community of Columbia in Knowlton Township, Warren County.
 From this interchange, the route heads southeast along the east bank of the Delaware River as a four-lane divided highway briefly before narrowing into a two-lane undivided road.
 The road passes through wooded mountainous areas before reaching the community of Delaware.
 In Delaware, US 46 intersects Route 163, the approach to the former Delaware Bridge, before passing a few commercial establishments.
 From here, the route continues alongside the river, passing more rural areas of woods and farms with occasional development as it enters White Township.
 US 46 makes a sharp turn to the east away from the Delaware River, widening into a four-lane divided highway again as it bypasses the town of Belvidere and has a few businesses on it.
-The road turns back into a two-lane undivided road and comes to a crossroads with CR 519.
+The road turns back into a two-lane undivided road and comes to a crossroads with County Route 519 (CR 519).
 Past this intersection, US 46 continues through rural sectors with some business before coming to the northern terminus of Route 31.

 From this point, the route continues east through dense woods prior to turning northeast into Liberty Township.
 The road passes through the community of Townsbury before crossing into Independence Township.
 Here, US 46 enters more agricultural areas and turns east again, with development increasing along the road as it passes through Great Meadows-Vienna.
 It continues southeast before entering Hackettstown, where the road becomes Main Street.
 In Hackettstown, the route crosses NJ Transit's Morristown Line and Montclair-Boonton Line before coming to an intersection with CR 517.
 Here, CR 517 forms a concurrency with US 46, and the two routes continue southeast through the downtown area.
 At the intersection with the northern terminus of Route 182, CR 517 splits from US 46 by heading south on that route while US 46 continues to the east.